-- We’re only able to pay you money that the paying parent has paid to us.
-If we receive no payments, then we can’t pay any money on to you.
+- We're only able to pay you money that the liable parent has paid to us.
+If we receive no payments, then we can't pay any money on to you.

-- If you’re receiving a benefit at the sole parent rate, any money from the paying parent goes first towards the cost of the benefit paid to you.
-If the paying parent is assessed to pay more than the amount of the benefit paid to you in a month, then you receive the excess (ie the difference between the benefit and the child support payment).
+- If you're receiving a benefit at the sole parent rate, any money from the liable parent goes first towards the cost of the benefit paid to you.
+If the liable parent is assessed to pay more than the amount of the benefit paid to you in a month, then you receive the excess (ie the difference between the benefit and the child support payment).

 - There is a delay in your payment for each month as it goes through the various stages of payment.
-For example, the paying parent must make your payment for April to Inland Revenue Child Support by 20 May, then Child Support pays it to you on or about 7 June.
+For example, the liable parent must make your payment for April to us by 20 May, then we pay it to you by 7 June.

 I used to receive more child support than this.
 Why has the amount I receive changed?

-Paying parent's income: If the paying parent's income drops by more than 15% of the income that we based our assessment on, then the paying parent may apply for a reassessment based on his or her estimated income for the current year.
+- Liable parent's income: If the liable parent's income drops by more than 15% of the income that we based our assessment on, then the liable parent may apply for a reassessment based on his or her estimated income for the current year.

-Living allowance: The living allowance is based on how many dependants (a partner and/or children) are living with the paying parent.
-It reduces the amount of child support that the paying parent must pay; the more dependants a paying parent has, the higher the living allowance and so the lower the assessment will be.
-Therefore if a paying parent notifies us of a new dependent person living with him or her, the amount of child support the paying parent is required to pay usually decreases.
+- Dependent child allowance: A dependent child allowance is an amount deducted from a parent's adjusted taxable income to recognise the costs of their dependent children.
+This is part of the child support formula.
+It reduces the amount of child support that the liable parent must pay, therefore if a liable parent notifies us of a new dependent child living with him or her, the amount of child support the liable parent is required to pay usually decreases.

 Any part of the assessment may also be changed by an administrative review, exemption review or Commissioner-initiated review decision or court order.
 You should receive a copy of any decision or order that alters the formula.

 I have remarried.
-Will this alter the child support assessment that my former husband or wife has to pay?
+Will this alter the child support assessment that my child (or children's) parent has to pay?

-No. Child support assessments won't be affected by your personal circumstances, even if you have your own income and/or are living with a new partner.
+No. Child support assessments won't be affected you are living with a new partner.

-What is Inland Revenue doing about collecting my money from the paying parent?
+What is Inland Revenue doing about collecting my money from the liable parent?

-If the paying parent isn’t paying voluntarily then it‘s our job to collect the money for you.
-Sometimes paying parents don’t pay voluntarily and in these cases the law gives us powers to enforce collection.
+If the liable parent isn't paying voluntarily then it‘s our job to collect the money for you.
+Sometimes liable parents don't pay voluntarily and in these cases the law gives us powers to enforce collection.

-Inland Revenue Child Support can give you some general information about what we’re doing and what we believe the prospects of future payments are.
-However, we’re restricted from giving many of the details you might like, because of the risk of breaching the paying parent's privacy.
+We can give you some general information about what we're doing and what we believe the prospects of future payments are.
+However, we're restricted from giving many of the details you might like, because of the risk of breaching the liable parent's privacy.